-Our office has a 24/7 answering service to address any emergencies.
+• Our office has a 24/7 answering service to address any emergencies.

-  Endometriosis is a painful disorder when tissue similar to the lining of

-  your uterus grows outside of your uterine cavity.
-This condition

-  commonly entails your ovaries, fallopian tubes, and the tissue lining

-  your pelvis.
-In very rare cases, endometrial tissue might spread beyond

-  pelvic organs.
-According to recent studies, endometriosis is a common

-  gynecological disorder that affects nearly 10 percent of women.
+Endometriosis is a painful disorder when tissue similar to the lining of your uterus grows outside of your uterine cavity.
+This condition commonly entails your ovaries, fallopian tubes, and the tissue lining your pelvis.
+In very rare cases, endometrial tissue might spread beyond pelvic organs.
+According to recent endometriosis specialist studies, this is a common gynecological disorder that affects nearly 10 percent of women.

-  For the purpose of checking for physical clues of endometriosis, doctors

-  might make use of the following procedures:
+For the purpose of checking for physical clues of endometriosis, doctors might make use of the following procedures: